Geometric phase in a dissipative Jaynes-Cummings model: theoretical explanation for resonance robustness: Introduction

 The GP accumulated by the state of an open quantum system will undoubtedly be different from that accumulated by the associated closed system, since the evolution is now plagued by non-unitary effects such as decoherence and dissipation.
 It is commonly said that the coupling of the quantum system corrects the unitary GP, by noting that $\phi_g = \phi_g^u + \delta\phi$, being $\delta\phi$ proportional to the coupling of the system and the environment.
 Under suitable conditions, these corrections can be measured by means of an interferometric (atomic interference) \cite{ivette,moore}, spin echo \cite{leek}, and NRM \cite{Du, prl} experiments.

 The quantum Rabi model, which represents the dipole interaction between a two-level atom and the electromagnetic (cavity) field, is a paradigmatic model that has been widely used in many areas of research, ranging these from quantum optics and quantum information science to condensed matter physics.
 After performing the Rotating Wave Approximation (RWA) it is possible to obtain the Jaynes-Cummings (JC) model, which was first used in 1963 to examine aspects of spontaneous emission and to reveal the existence of Rabi oscillations in atomic excitation probabilities, for fields with sharply defined number of photons.
 It may be considered the simplest elementary model that successfully accounts for the interaction of radiation with matter.
 Despite being extremely simple and analytically solvable, it manages to explain many of the cavity electrodynamics experiments to date, as well as more recent experiments on superconducting qubits.
+Moreover, further generalizations in both coherent and dissipative models have been investigated lately from different approaches. \cite{MSA, dong2015, zhu2016}

 Geometric phases on JC and quantum Rabi models have been investigated to a considerable extent both theoretically \cite{ivette,carollo_5,larson,jia} and experimentally \cite{pechal}.
 Much of the work has been done in the context of adiabatic evolution, computing the vacuum-induced Berry phase acquired by the instantaneous eigenstates of a spin-1/2 particle which interacts with an external magnetic field, while the direction of the field is slowly changed in a cyclic fashion.
 In \cite{ivette} authors generalized that original model to its full quantum counterpart, wherein the classic driving field was replaced by a quantized field, without abandoning neither the cyclic nor the adiabatic conditions.